AvePoint/cloud-api/docs/docs/services-and-features/aos/aos.md

 The following permission is required to call this API.

 You must register an app through AvePoint Online Services > App registrations to authenticate and authorize your access to AvePoint Graph Modern API.
-For details, refer to [Authentication and Authorization](/docs/Use-AvePoint-Graph-Modern-API.md#authentication-and-authorization), or [Authentication and Authorization](https://learn.avepoint.com/docs/Use-AvePoint-Graph-Modern-API.html#authentication-and-authorization), or [Authentication and Authorization](/docs/docs/Use-AvePoint-Graph-Modern-API.md#authentication-and-authorization), [Authentication and Authorization](/docs/docs/Use-AvePoint-Graph-Modern-API.html#authentication-and-authorization).
+For details, refer to [Authentication and Authorization](https://learn.avepoint.com/docs/Use-AvePoint-Graph-Modern-API.html#authentication-and-authorization).

 | API    | Permission  |
 |-------------------|---------------------|